Penketo and Panketo are swamps located northeast of Lake Akan in Kushiro City, Hokkaido.

 Penketo and Panketo are two lakes located northeast of Lake Akan.

-The name is said to come from the Ainu language, with Penke-to meaning the upper swamp and Panke-to meaning the lower swamp.
+The name is apparently derived from the Ainu language, with Penke-to meaning the upper swamp and Panke-to meaning the lower swamp.

 The lake clearly visible in the foreground is Penketo, and the one slightly visible at the arrow in the background is Panketo.

-I think it's difficult to get a good look at Panketo in the summer.
+Due to the dense foliage, it is difficult to get a good view of Panketo in summer.

 Origins